g-castillomoro/Network-Informed-Mutational-Route-Predictor-v1/README.md

 # Mechanistic Mutational Route Prediction v1

-This is a repository including work done by Gaston Luca Castillo Moro as part of Martino et. al. (2024).
-Its aim is to provide a readily-accesible tool for researchers, even for those who may not be well-versed in coding, to apply the model easily to their objects of study using basic Python.
+This is a repository of the code used for Martino et. al. (2024), work done by Gaston Luca Castillo Moro.
+Its aim is to provide a readily-accesible tool for researchers, even for those who may not be well-versed in coding, to apply the mechanistic model easily to their objects of study with basic Python knowledge.
+This is done in the spirit of spreading and showcasing the potential of mechanistic models for investigations on genomic architecture and predictability of adaptation/evolution.

-Further Usage
+Usage
 ------
 Please, refer to `README` on `mechanistic_model` for **detailed instructions** on how to apply the model on any new pathway of interest using Python